ethereum/ethereum-org-website/src/content/history/index.md

 #### Summary {#london-summary}

-The London upgrade introduced [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559), which reformed the transaction fee market, along with changes to how gas refunds are handled and the [Ice Age](/glossary/#ice-age) schedule.
+The London upgrade introduced [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559), which reformed the transaction fee market, along with changes to how gas refunds are handled and the <GlossaryTooltip termKey="ice-age">Ice Age</GlossaryTooltip> schedule.

 - [Are you a dapp developer?
 Be sure to upgrade your libraries and tooling.](https://github.com/ethereum/execution-specs/blob/master/network-upgrades/london-ecosystem-readiness.md)
 - [Read the Ethereum Foundation announcement](https://blog.ethereum.org/2021/07/15/london-mainnet-announcement/)